 The Benefits of Residency

 With the residency certificate you can import a car.
-You can also do this without paying the current hefty tax – a useful article covering this can be found here:
+You can also do this without paying the current hefty tax.

 Currently, with the residency certificate you can register your EU driving licence with IMT, rather than exchange it for a Portuguese driving licence.
 Again, how Brexit will affect UK driving licences is as yet unclear, but it is expected that the EU aspect of the UK driving licence will be removed when the driving licence is exchanged at renewal.
 This might also force a swap to a Portuguese licence which will then make it illegal to drive a foreign registered car.